fseiffarth/EasyPDFTables/README.md

 * Clone this repository ```git clone git@github.com:fseiffarth/EasyPDFTables.git```

 ## Usages
-* Generate nice pdfs from Excel files using python
+* Generate nice pdf documents with numbers and information from Excel files
-* Present some entries from a database using python
+* Generate nice pdf documents using entries from a SQL database
 * Create custom forms that include some data which can be easily accessed using python